DavesCodeMusings/cardboard-pi/README.md

 After the Cardboard Pi Plate, this is probably the most straighforward to build.
 It does, however, require screws to secure the Pi and the SATA drive.

-To build it:
-1. Print the template from [the PDF file](CardboardPi2.pdf).
-2. Follow the included instructions for assembly.
-3. Mount your Pi and SATA drive, route the cables, and bask in your thriftiness.

-Paper size is 8.5" x 11", but A4 should be close enough.

 ### Cardboard Pi 3
 The third iteration involves more stacking and layering and less folding.
 No screws are required to secure the components.